SyxP/ObiterDicta.jl/README.md

 for each command `_command_ help` would access the command specific help.
 5. In the future, when updates have been made, you can use `]up` to update the package directly.

+## Uninstalling

+1. In Julia, enter `]rm ObiterDicta`
+2. If you wish to also remove all the data bundle files, `]gc`.
+Note that upon uninstalling, doing other processes in Julia may delete the data bundle files!
+If you wish to keep them, do back them up.

 ## Other Sources

 Chinese translations are from https://github.com/LocalizeLimbusCompany/LocalizeLimbusCompany